AI-Based Detection of Temporal Changes in MR-Linac Images Acquired During Routine Prostate Radiotherapy: Methods

-\paragraph{Saliency map.---} Saliency maps highlight regions that the model identifies as contributing most strongly to the differences between a given image pair, which are likely to reflect RT-induced effects.
+\paragraph{Saliency map.---} Saliency maps highlight regions that the model identifies as contributing most strongly to the differences between a given image pair, which are likely to reflect radiotherapy-induced effects.
 We used a modified Gradient-weighted Class Activation Mapping (Grad-CAM) \cite{selvaraju_grad-cam_2017, kim_learning-based_2025} to calculate the saliency maps.
-Implementation details and population-level visualization on an atlas are available in Supplementary Section~\ref{sec:gradcam_detail}.
+Implementation details and population-level visualization on an atlas are available in Section~\ref{sec:gradcam_detail}.

-\paragraph{Input ablation.---} Input ablation experiments were conducted to identify regions critical for the model’s prediction by examining model performance changes depending on input changes (Figure~\ref{fig:method}).
-Occlusion was performed using either the segmented regions (see Supplementary Section \ref{sec:seg_detail} for segmentation method) themselves (\textit{organ-masked-MR} input) or bounding boxes surrounding the segmented areas (\textit{box-masked-MR} input), where lower performance indicates stronger model reliance on the occluded organ regions.
+\paragraph{Input ablation.---} Input ablation experiments were conducted to identify regions critical for the model’s prediction by examining model performance changes depending on input changes (Figure~\ref{fig:method}C).
+Occlusion was performed using either the segmented regions (see Section~\ref{sec:seg_detail} for segmentation method) themselves (\textit{organ-masked-MR} input) or bounding boxes surrounding the segmented areas (\textit{box-masked-MR} input), where lower performance indicates stronger model reliance on the occluded organ regions.
 Preservation was performed by retaining only the prostate, bladder, or both segmented regions in the MR images (\textit{only-organ-MR} input), where higher performance indicates stronger model reliance on the preserved organ regions.
 These ablated inputs retain both organ size and intensity.
 To further assess the decoupled effect of organ size from intensity, segmented organ masks (prostate, bladder, or both) were used (\textit{mask} input).

-\paragraph{Expert Saliency-Restricted MR Evaluation} The radiologist performed the same temporal-order identification task using images restricted to the regions highlighted by the saliency maps, with the saliency maps themselves not shown (\textit{saliency-restricted-MR}; implementation details in Supplementary Section \ref{sec:saliency_restrict_detail}).
+\paragraph{Expert Saliency-Restricted MR Evaluation} The radiologist performed the same temporal-order identification task using images restricted to the regions highlighted by the saliency maps, with the saliency maps themselves not shown (\textit{saliency-restricted-MR}; implementation details in Section~\ref{sec:saliency_restrict_detail}).
 The radiologist also documented the rationale for each decision.
-The overlaid saliency maps were later provided for expert's evaluation in order to interpret the model’s decision-making process and explain regions affected by RT.
+The overlaid saliency maps were later provided for expert's evaluation in order to interpret the model’s decision-making process.